The Szemer\'edi-Trotter theorem over arbitrary field of characteristic zero: Proof of the main results

 \section{Proof of the main results}

-In this section, we prove the results in \Cref{sec: Introduction}. \Cref{lem: Baby Lefschetz principle} leads to the following proposition, which intuitively states that we can embed points and lines into the complex plane while the incidence relations are preserved.
+In this section, we prove the results stated in \Cref{sec: Introduction}. \Cref{lem: Baby Lefschetz principle} leads to the following proposition, which intuitively states that we can embed points and lines into the complex plane while preserving the incidence relations.